mnelson4/yet-another-related-posts-plugin/readme.txt

 = Testimonials =

 <blockquote>
-"One of my favorite [plugin]s I just activated on my blog is called Yet Another Related Posts Plugin...
+"One of my favorite plugin's I just activated on my blog is called Yet Another Related Posts Plugin...
 I've been blogging seven or eight years now so I have a lot of archives, and it actually surprises me sometimes when I blog about something and I visit the permalink to see I've written about it before... and it also increases the traffic on your blog because when they come in just to one entry, they'll see this other stuff going on."
 </blockquote>

 &mdash; [Matt Mullenweg](http://ma.tt), WordPress creator